realname0000/python_anagrams/README.md

 Maybe 20 minutes later you have ~250,000 anagrams including ['pint', 'rust', 'permed']

-There are 3 variants using different ways to extract the word lists and the iterative one with single recursion is faster than double recursion.
+There are 4 variants using different ways to extract the word lists.
+The iterative one with single recursion is faster than double recursion.
+The 4th one generates a single output per call to the function (rather than returning eventually with all the results) making that much the fastest way to get one output.